hdShang/arxiv-daily/docs/cs-AI/2025-12-16/papers/251214051v1-opendataarena-a-fair-and-open-arena-for-benchmarking-post-training-d.md

 ---
 layout: default
-title: OpenDataArena: A Fair and Open Arena for Benchmarking Post-Training Dataset Value
+title: "OpenDataArena: A Fair and Open Arena for Benchmarking Post-Training Dataset Value"
 ---

 # OpenDataArena: A Fair and Open Arena for Benchmarking Post-Training Dataset Value